 North Korea Travel RestrictionAugust 2, 2017

-Effective Friday, September 1, 2017, U.S. passports will not be valid for travel into, in, or through North Korea/Democratic People’s Republic of Korea (DPRK).
+Effective Friday, September 1, 2017, U.S. passports are invalid for travel into, in, or through North Korea/Democratic People’s Republic of Korea (DPRK).
 READ MORE

 On June 26, 2017, the United States Supreme Court issued an order agreeing to hear the Administration’s appeals of the two adverse rulings by Federal Appeals Courts regarding Executive Order 13780 and partially granting the government’s request to stay the lower courts’ injunctions.
 We will keep those traveling to the United States and partners in the travel industry informed as we implement the order in a professional, organized, and timely way.